Songonge/AWS-Projects/README.md

 # AWS-Projects
-This repository contains all projects completed using AWS tools and features.
+This repository contains all projects completed using AWS in Amazon QuickSight.

-1. SAAS sales analysis in Amazon QuickSight
+1. SAAS sales analysis
+2. Loan analysis in the United States